Caribbean Sail Training ( CST ) Page About Us

 The NETHERLANDS ANTILLES.

-Well know naval architect Olivier Van Meer made the designs and we had all the calculations done.
+Well know naval architect Olivier Van Meer made the designs and we had a lot of the calculations done already.

 We've spend quite some money in all the preparations, designs, calculations, meetings and brainstorming.